cloudera/cloudera-playbook/README.md

 ```
 $ ansible all -m authorized_key -a key="{{ lookup('file', '~/.ssh/id_rsa.pub') }} user=root" --ask-pass -u root
 ```

+Note: if you do not want to use the SSH public key authentication, please add the --ask-pass parameter each time you run the Ansible command.

 **Step 9**: Test remote host connectivity (optional):